ebu/radiodns-manager/RadioDns-PlugIt/README.md

 ## Test

-Tests are available in the RadioDns-Tests folder of the root folder.
+Tests are available in the tests folder of the root folder.

 ## Core